MariaBia-Maclagan/MariaBia-Maclagan/README.md

 I have a passion for creative arts, design and development.
 I'm constantly learning new things and challenging my own perspectives.
 I consider my communication, organisational skills and my ability to adapt as being particularly good.
 I am now looking for a creative and exciting new challenge.

 - 🤓 I'm currently a volunteer Social Media Designer at <a href="http://www.structur3dpeople.co.uk/cajigo/" target="_blank">Cajigo</a> program
-- 🌱 I also volunteer at <a href="https://www.scottishtecharmy.org/" target="_blank">Scottish</a> Tech Army as a Developer helping to explore GitHub Actions to be implemented in their charity projects.
+- 🌱 I also volunteer at <a href="https://www.scottishtecharmy.org/" target="_blank">Scottish Tech Army </a>as a Developer helping to explore GitHub Actions to be implemented in their charity projects.

 # 🤝 Connect with me:
 <a href="https://www.linkedin.com/in/maria-beatriz-maclagan/" title="linkedin icons" target="_blank"><img src="images/linkedin.png" width="50px"/></a>